Associate Professor of Anthropology

 Professor Welle focuses on twentieth-century Italian literature and culture.
 His edition and translation, with Ruth Feldman, Peasants Wake for Fellini’s Casanova and Other Poems by Andrea Zanzotto (1997), won the Raiziss-De Palchi Book Prize from the American Academy of Poets.
 He is the author of The Poetry of Andrea Zanzotto (1987), and the editor of Film and Literature, Annali d’Italianistica (1988).
 He serves on the editorial boards of Italian Culture, Quaderni d’Italianistica, and PSA: the Journal of the Pirandello Society of America.

-Demetrio S. Yocum’s research focuses on Medieval and Renaissance Italian literature with particular interest in theology and monasticism.
-As the coordinator of the Opera del vocabolario italiano (OVI) Program at Notre Dame, he revises and writes entries for the Tesoro della Lingua Italiana delle Origini (TLIO).
-He also contributes entries to the Compendium Auctorum Latinorum Medii Aevi (CALMA), and Medioevo latino (MEL).
-His most recent publications include: Petrarch’s Humanist Writing and Carthusian Monasticism.
-The Secret Language of the Self (Brepols, 2013); At the Heart of the Liturgy (co-editor), and Sorting Out Catholicism (translator), both from Liturgical Press, and forthcoming in 2014.
+Demetrio Yocum’s research focuses on Medieval and Renaissance Italian literature with particular interest in theology and monasticism.
+He coordinates the Opera del vocabolario italiano Program at Notre Dame, and performs a range of editorial tasks for the Devers Series in Dante and Medieval Italian Literature.
+He also contributes entries to CALMA and MEL (SISMEL, Florence).
+He is the author of Petrarch’s Humanist Writing and Carthusian Monasticism.
+The Secret Language of the Self (Brepols, 2013), and co-editor of At the Heart of the Liturgy (Liturgical Press, 2014).
+His recent translations include: Sorting Out Catholicism (Liturgical Press, 2014), and This Economy Kills: Pope Francis on Capitalism and Social Justice (Liturgical Press, 2015).

 Samir Younés, Director of Rome Studies in Architecture 1999-2008, teaches traditional urbanism and architecture, and architectural theory with a focus on Italy and the history of Rome.
 He was editor of Ara Pacis Controprogetti/ Counterprojects (Alinea, Florence, 2002), and co-editor with Ettore Mazzola of: Como, La modernità della tradizione / The Modernity of Tradition (Gangemi, Rome, 2003), Barletta, La disfida urbana, (Gangemi, Roma, 2005).
 In 2003, he served on a Scientific Committee that advised the Italian Ministry of Cultural Affairs on architectural issues related to museums, and his architectural project for the island of Pantelleria was exhibited at the Biennale di Venezia, Autumn, 2006.